-From version 4.1 on, the license has to be associated with the PC.
+The license has to be associated with the PC.
 The association procedure is automated if you have an Internet connection.

 When the license is installed but not yet associated, a dialog box is displayed at launch.
 Certify that you own the license and click on the button Associate the license to the PC.